 To Jesus, righteousness is not stiff.
 It is not a weight to crush you; it is not a rule to follow.
 It is more like an elemental gladness: the giddy gladness from which life sprang in the beginning of all things.
-Righteousness, Jesus says, is so good that if you so much as long for it you should be counted among the luckiest of people: for God will fill you.
-When that happens and as that happens you will not know where to turn for joy.
+Righteousness, Jesus says, is so good that if you so much as long for it, you should be counted among the luckiest of people: for God will fill you.

 Righteousness is being able to want “yes,” to say “yes” and then to do “yes.”
 Righteousness is being able to walk without falling on the people you love and hurting them.
 It is being able to hold something precious safely, without dropping it to shatter on the ground.
 Righteousness is the song that makes the world alive; it is a caterpillar’s knowing to wrap itself in silk, the silk’s turning hard and the caterpillar’s metamorphosis, the glory of flight on new wings.

 Righteousness is something entirely different from trying to do the right thing.
 Righteousness is the way we live when we’ve been made new inside, when we’ve been filled.
 This is essential.
 I can try to do the right thing.
 I should try to do the right thing.
 But real righteousness is about who I am.
 And I can no more make myself be different, in my invisible self, than I can suddenly choose, in my body, not to be made of 97 percent water.
 It’s not possible.
 I could stop drinking anything and in less than a week, when I’m dead, I might have reduced my water percentage to 90 percent.
 I am what I am; if I am to be something else, the change must happen through a power beyond mine.